 Believe Green LLC (BG), which will be leading this project, has been actively involved in the development of national policies on carbon finance, including in the UK and Mexico.
 It has supported the creation of international institutions such as the Green Climate Fund.
 It is also involved in the continuous development and improvement of carbon finance mechanisms, such as advising the UNFCCC on the reform of the CDM.

 BG will be responsible for coordinating all aspects related to the Gold Standard Certification, as well as designing and managing all the monitoring activities.
-Also, by leveraging the carbon finance revenues and the findings from the monitoring surveys, BG shall design and implement strategies to maximize uptake of Spring Health’s purified water, for example by identifying and resolving barriers, as well as strategies to scale up the distribution of the safe water to areas that currently do not have access to sources of improved water.
+Also, by leveraging the carbon finance revenues and the findings from the monitoring surveys, BG shall design and implement strategies to maximize uptake of Spouts of Water’s purified water, for example by identifying and resolving barriers, as well as strategies to scale up the distribution of the safe water to areas that currently do not have access to sources of improved water.

 SPOUTS of Water is our local partner in Uganda.
 SPOUTS OF WATER provides Ugandan communities with increased access to safe drinking water by manufacturing and distributing the Purifaaya ceramic water filter, the only locally manufactured water filter in Uganda.
 The Purifaaya is affordable even to poorer communities at 20 USD, providing a tested solution to people who need it most.
-Since the first sale in 2015, SPOUTS OF WATER has provided over 69,000 individuals with access to clean drinking water.

 By replacing the common practice of boiling, families and especially women save money, time, and fuel.
-Switching to the Purifaaya saves Ugandan families around 100 USD each year, not including the reduced cost of healthcare or increased time for income generating activities.

 The above arrangements and relationbships are formalized under contract between the two parties.